 4.2 Setting measures, priorities and targets: Responsibility v.
 Accountability

 The question of responsibilities for setting measures, priorities and targets touches on who decides what to measure and focuses on establishing the specific role of senior management, external consultant, employees, collaborative in such decisions (Pekkola and Ukko 2016).
-In this sense, perceived responsibility for setting performance targets and priorities and the existence of diversity of targets from the cascading process emerged as another manifestation of ambiguity.
+In this sense, perceived responsibility for setting performance targets and priorities and the existence of diverse targets from the cascading process emerged as further manifestations of ambiguity.

 Generally speaking, our findings suggests that performance measures are being set at a higher level by people who are not really accountable for delivering against these measures, priorities and targets.
-More specifically, those setting performance measures, priorities and target were not connected to CAMHS practice or the realities of what actually occurs in the delivery operations, thus creating a disconnect between ‘responsibility’ (which broadly speaking refers to duties or obligations to respond to and perform or complete tasks – see Kaler 2002) and ‘accountability’ (which broadly speaking refers to duties or obligations to report and give account on events, tasks, and experiences - see Kaler 2002).
+More specifically, those setting performance measures, priorities and targets were not connected to CAMHS practice or the realities of what actually occurs in the delivery operations, thus creating a disconnect between ‘responsibility’ (which broadly speaking refers to duties or obligations to respond to and perform or complete tasks – see Kaler 2002) and ‘accountability’ (which broadly speaking refers to duties or obligations to report and give account on events, tasks, and experiences - see Kaler 2002).
 More specifically, CAMHS stakeholders appeared unsure as to whether performance targets and priorities were set at ministerial level through the DHSC as the primary government department responsible for leading, shaping and funding health and care in England, by the NHS which provides overall national leadership in implementing care quality, providing oversight, and allocating resources to CCGs which, as independent legal entities, are accountable for delivering health services in a particular geographical region, or even by the CAMHS managers.
 Arguably, all have different interests and the need to set measures, priorities and targets that cater for these different interests can manifest in ambiguity over who holds responsibility for setting the measures, targets and benchmarks.
 This is observed by Interviewees 14 and 13 who observed not only that:

 “CAMHS performance targets are set from the centre at ministerial level…” (Interviewee 14)